Exchange transfusion: Recovery

 The person may need to be monitored for several days in the hospital after the transfusion, but the length of stay generally depends on the condition for which the exchange transfusion was performed.
-Sickle Cell Disease patients may be exchanged in an outpatient setting and can be sent home the very same day.
+Sickle cell disease patients may be exchanged in an outpatient setting and can be sent home the same day.

 History

 The technique was originally developed by Alexander S. Wiener, soon after he co-discovered the Rh factor.